imgbot/Imgbot/Docs/contributing.md

 The username to accompany the installation token password is `x-access-token`.

-For security reasons, we cannot provide contributors with a pem file as this is a secret that delegates permissions in GitHub.
+For security reasons, we cannot provide contributors with a pem file because this is a secret that delegates permissions in GitHub.
 You can run every part of the function except parts where authentication is required without this secret.
-If you are working on a part of the function that requires this secret then you can generate one for yourself to test with.
+If you are working on a part of the function that requires this secret, you can generate one for yourself to test with.
 [Register a GitHub app](https://github.com/settings/apps/new) for development purposes and install this app into the repo you are using to test with.
 Set the AppId in the code and you should be good to go.

-If there is a part of this process that isn't clear or you have any questions at all feel free to open an issue in this repo and we'll work it out :)
+If there is a part of this process that isn't clear or you have any questions at all, feel free to open an issue in this repo and we'll work it out :)

 #### Schedules